corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

   db:
     enabled: true
 ```
 By default, the database bootstrapping uses the psql CLI from the Docker image `postgres:14.4` on Docker Hub.
-If the Kubernetes cluster does not have access to Docker Hub, this image must be made available in an internal registry.
-The location of the image can then be specified via overrides, as follows:
+If the Kubernetes cluster does not have access to Docker Hub, you must make this image available in an internal registry.
+You can then specify the location of the image via overrides, as follows:

 ```yaml
 db: